 Facebook declined to comment on Trump's comments.

-In his tweets Thursday, Trump took aim at the potential for using cryptocurrencies in illegal activities, citing drug trafficking in particular.
+, Trump took aim at the potential for using cryptocurrencies in illegal activities, citing drug trafficking in particular.

 "Unregulated Crypto Assets can facilitate unlawful behavior, including drug trade and other illegal activity," he said.

 While Trump himself had yet to weigh in on cryptocurrencies prior to Thursday, his Treasury Secretary has been a strong proponent of greater cryptocurrency regulations.

 Steven Mnuchin has been calling for greater crypto regulation since the beginning of 2018, calling on the G20 to take up the issue during an (at the time) upcoming meeting in March.

 This year, the Financial Action Task Force published guidance for central banks, calling for stringent know-your-customer information collection practices.
 The U.S. Treasury Department held the FATF presidency until the end of June.